jonask24/AlarmClock/README.md

 - Integrated functionality of motor ringing alarm bells
 - LCD Screen with current time and alarm time
 - 2 buttons used to set time and alarm time
-- Accurate time holding with DS1302 IC
+- Accurate time with DS1302 IC
 - USB charging hub with 4 ports
 - Based on ATtiny84 MCU